 Even though Frenchies might look a bit grumpy and serious at first glance, they possess clown instincts and super cheerful personalities.
 With their strong built-in urges to please their owners, these dogs can mold themselves into whatever their owners like.

-For example, if their owner is an extrovert, these dogs can join in daily walks and active play sessions, without showing any tiredness.
-On the other hand, if their owner is an elderly person who prefers lying on the couch and reading a book, this dog will sit near the couch for the whole day, so the owner won’t feel alone.
+For example, if their owner is an extrovert, these dogs can join in daily walks and active play sessions without showing any tiredness.
+On the other hand, if their owner is an elderly person who prefers lying on the couch and reading a book on dog training, this dog will sit near the couch for the whole day, so the owner won’t feel alone.

 The best part of French bulldog personality is that they come with the lowest tendencies of excessive barking and digging.
 In normal situations, your French bulldog will be super calm and quiet, but after seeing a new face, it may bark to alert its owner.
 This quality makes them excellent watchdogs and incredibly poor guard dogs.

 Since they don’t have a high prey drive, they can be kept in a household with other animals too.
 However, your Frenchie might grow jealous very quickly when seeing that their owner’s attention is being diverted.
 Therefore, to make them tolerant, it’s better to raise a French bulldog along with other pets.